Remotion: The Global Communication Remix Album: Notes

 The Chapterhouse remixes appeared on Global Communication's earlier release Pentamerous Metamorphosis.
-(Delta Phase) as it appears on this release, is approximately 49secs shorter than on its original '93 release, and 22 secs shorter than on the '98 remaster/reissue.
+"Delta phase", as it appears on this release, is approximately 49 seconds shorter than on its original '93 release, and 22 seconds shorter than on the '98 remaster/reissue.

 The Reload track is not a remix, but the same version as it originally appeared on the Reload album A Collection of Short Stories.

 All other remixes can also be found on releases by their original artists.